-Working together with Latvian designers, Vektors T, and transport planning and consulting firm, Sintagma, to deliver the new Riga Airport Station - one of seven international stations to be developed as part of the ambitious Rail Baltica Project.
+Working together with Latvian designers, Vektors T, and transport planning and consulting firm, Sintagma, One Works was appointed to deliver the new Riga Airport High-Speed Rail Station – one of seven international stations to be developed as part of the ambitious Rail Baltica Project.

 Being the largest Baltic-region infrastructure project in the last 100 years, with a total length of 870 km, Rail Baltica is acting as a symbolic return of the Baltic States to Europe: since the middle of 20th century, the Baltic countries have been mainly linked to an East-West railway axis using Russian gauge.
 This gauge system makes it difficult and costly to interconnect the Baltics with the rest of EU via Poland.
 Therefore, there is a full consensus on the need to eliminate the Baltic missing rail link of the EU’s North Sea, ensuring full integration of five European Union countries – Poland, Lithuania, Latvia, Estonia and, indirectly, Finland – into the single European railway area.